Víctor Eusa Razquin: Major works

 The first project of the Republican era was perhaps Eusa's most important work, usually listed first among his designs: Seminario Conciliar de San Miguel (1931).
 Planned on massive scale for the plot of 98,000 sq.m., with numerous wings and internal yards, it was designed as a Pamplona landmark.
 Its giant cross on the front facade spoke volumes at the time when newly adopted law prohibited presence of religious symbols in public space.
 Residential multi-apartment buildings at calle García Castañón, chalé de Erroz villa and a tennis club followed (1933).
 Eusa returned to major projects with schooling establishments in Zudaire and Fuenterrabia (1933), and then with crèche of San Manuel in Tafalla, designed with adjacent church.
 (1933).
 A group of twelve 5-storey buildings hosting 400 flats is his most notable work in large-scale urbanistic design (1933).
 The last project completed before the war was the Clinic of San Juan de Dios, another complex, large scale construction (1935).

 First arrangements of the Francoist period are exercises in urbanism: Parque de Media Luna (1937), Plaza de la Cruz, war cemetery and the Taconera gardens (1938).
 Religious projects of Convento de las Esclavas and Colegio de Sagrado Corazón (1939) are compact compared to earlier projects.
 Mausoleum to fallen Italian soldiers, planned for Zaragoza, was built 3 years later with major changes introduced (1940).
 In 1940-1941 Eusa joined forces with José Yárnoz to design Monumento a los Caidos, a monumental construction which jointly with re-arrangement of the quarter was intended as Pamplona's landmark.
-Following a number of refurbishment projects new masterpiece works were Casa Consistorial in Olite (1945) and headquarters of the insurance company Aurora, a 10-storey corner building (1949).
-Eusa's last major work is Colegio Santa María la Real, contracted by the Marianists (1951).
+Following a number of refurbishment projects new masterpiece works were Casa Consistorial in Olite (1945), the Coliseo theatre in Eibar (1949), and the headquarters of the insurance company Aurora, a 10-storey corner building (1949).
+Eusa's last major work is Colegio Santa María la Real, contracted by the Marists (1951).
 A number of other lesser projects followed, e.g. numerous multi-dwellings, refurbishments or branch offices.
 Some monumental designs, like Ego Sum Veritas church, remained on paper.